Nikolice/Learn-you-a-Haskell-for-great-good/01_starting_out/02_babys_first_functions.md

 # Baby's first functions

-In the previous section – we’ve got a basic feel, for calling functions… Now – let's try making our own!
+In the previous section – we’ve got a basic “feel” for calling functions… Now – let's try making our own!
 Open up your favorite text editor, and – punch *in* this function (that – takes a number and multiplies it, by two):

 ```haskell
 doubleMe x = x + x